 However, if you've reached a standstill in coverage and payment negotiations or the company is completely denying your claim and you want to sue, then you may want to seek the help of an attorney.
 They will then handle all communications with the insurance company.

-Negotiating your insurance claim may be a daunting, but preparation and knowledge will help you get the best payoff possible.
+Negotiating your insurance claim may be daunting, but preparation and knowledge will help you get the best payoff possible.

-Finding a qualified, expert roofing contractor to install your roof at a fair price is essential.
 The team at Selz Contracting is here to help with any questions you may about your insurance claim, roofing, or other contracting needs in the Dallas/Fort Worth area.
 Check out OUR PROMISE TO YOU.